CliMA/ClimaOcean.jl/README.md

 `Oceananigans` is a general-purpose library for ocean-flavored fluid dynamics.
 `ClimaOcean` implements a framework for driving realistic `Oceananigans` simulations with prescribed atmospheres, and coupling them to prognostic sea ice simulations.

+### `ClimaOcean's ocean and sea ice coupled model: `OceanSeaIceModel`

-`ClimaOcean` provides `OceanSeaIceModel` that encapsulates the ocean simulation, sea ice simulation, prescribed atmospheric state, and specifies how the three communicate.
+Our system for realistic modeling is anchored by `ClimaOcean.OceanSeaIceModel`, which encapsulates the ocean simulation, sea ice simulation, prescribed atmospheric state, and specifies how the three communicate.
-To illustrate how `OceanSeaIceModel` works, we set up a simulation on a grid with 10 vertical levels and 1/4-degree horizontal resolution:
+To illustrate how `OceanSeaIceModel` works we set up a simulation on a grid with 10 vertical levels and 1/4-degree horizontal resolution:

 ```julia
 using Oceananigans